MapsPeople/docs/src/cms/index.md

 1. Create a new Type.
 1. Click to select a Type, for easy selection of multiple Types at once.
-1. "Edit Type" - Gives you the option to change the name of the type, or to modify the App User Role restrictions.
+1. "Edit Type" - Gives you the option to change the name of the Type, or to modify the App User Role restrictions.
-1. "Edit Display Settings" - The ability to modify the Display Settings for a given type - See more detailed information on Display Settings here.
+1. "Edit Display Settings" - The ability to modify the Display Settings for a given Type - See more detailed information on Display Settings here.
 1. The name of the Type.
-1. The icon assigned to the Type.
+1. The Icon assigned to the Type.
-1. Displays how the Label is displayed on your map - Usually either Location name, or not displayed at all.
+1. Displays what information the Type's Label contains when displayed on your Map.
-1. The number of Locations in the given Type.
+1. The number of Locations with the given Type applied.
 1. "Edit Template" - Edit the template for a given Type.

 #### Categories

 ![solution-details-categories](/assets/cms/interface-overview/Solution_Details_Categories.png)

-Categories are similar to Types, but whereas Locations can only be of one Type, they can be of multiple Categories, and would usually be used as a form of "tags" when searching - For example, a canteen might be in a Category of both "Food" and "Leisure", but still only be of the Type "Canteen".
+Categories are similar to Types, but whereas Locations can only be of one Type, they can be of multiple Categories.
+Categories are used for browsing important Locations, or amenities, in your application. - For example, a canteen might be in a Category of both "Food" and "Leisure", but still only be of the Type "Canteen".

 1. Create a new Category.
 1. "Edit Category" - Edit properties of your Category.